WP Rocket Review: Love it and Leave it

 What I hate is the promotion of their services for an additional fee.

-If you have the plugin is because you already paid for it so I find their ads very annoying.
+If you have this plugin is because you already paid for it so I find their ads very annoying.

 This is WP Rocket trying to make you buy Rocket CDN